solana-mobile/solana-mobile-doc-site/docs/dapp-publishing/faq.md

   </FAQSection>

   <FAQSection title="Can I get a developer kit for testing?">
-    We are not running a developer device program for the Seeker.
-It is sufficient to test your app against standard Android devices or emulators, and we also provide an example wallet app that developers can test their app against.
+    We are not running a developer device program for the Seeker, because you do not need a Seeker or Saga to develop Android apps for the dApp Store.

+    Developers **already** have all the tools necessary to start building apps for the dApp Store today!

-    For best practices about testing your app, view our [development setup](getting-started/development-setup) documentation.
+    For more information, view our [developer documentation](/getting-started/development-setup).

   </FAQSection>

   <FAQSection title="What does it mean for the dApp Store to be 'fee-free'?">
-    Solana Mobile, Inc. does not currently collect any fees on in-app purchases, app purchases, or subscriptions, nor are any fees collected on its behalf by apps in the catalog.
+    Solana Mobile Inc. does not currently collect any fees on in-app purchases, app purchases, or subscriptions, nor are any fees collected on its behalf by apps in the catalog.
   </FAQSection>

   <FAQSection title="How can I see user statistics for my app in the dApp Store?">